 Acts of Violence, Discrimination, and Other Abuses Based on Sexual Orientation and Gender Identity

 Consensual same-sex sexual activity is illegal under indecency statutes, and some consensual same-sex sexual activity between men is also illegal under anal intercourse laws.
 Indecency statutes carry a maximum penalty of five years’ imprisonment, and anal intercourse carries a maximum penalty of 10 years in prison.
 The law does not extend antidiscrimination protections to lesbian, gay, bisexual, transgender, and intersex (LGBTI) persons based on sexual orientation, gender identity or expression, or sex characteristics.

 While the indecency statutes and anal intercourse laws were rarely enforced, civil society reported there was widespread societal discrimination against LGBTI persons.
 The few openly LGBTI persons faced daily verbal harassment and, at times, physical threats.
 Civil society groups reported LGBTI persons were denied access to rental homes or forced to leave rental homes and were denied jobs or left jobs due to a hostile work environment.

 There were few reported incidents of violence or abuse during the year.

 HIV and AIDS Social Stigma

-There was widespread stigma and discrimination against persons infected with HIV/AIDS.
+Nongovernmental organizations reported there was some stigma and discrimination against persons infected with HIV/AIDS.
 Civil society reported that health-care workers did not respect patient confidentiality with respect to HIV/AIDS status.
-The Ministry of Health provided sensitization training and workshops for health-care workers, in partnership with the Ministry of Health, Organization of Eastern Caribbean States, and Caribbean Vulnerable Communities Coalition.
+Civil society conducted an HIV testing training for health-care workers, in partnership with the Ministry of Health, Organization of Eastern Caribbean States, and Caribbean Vulnerable Communities Coalition.